adriangalilea/dotfiles-rpi/.config/setup/README.md

 I also think I can make it even better, but if anyone is looking for a readymade alternative, dra is great, and dev is very active.

-# TODO
-- [ ] feat: script the install on first rpi boot, hijacking the script.sh perhaps.
-- [ ] feat: store the version installed so that we can then eventually check for updates.
-- [ ] feat: alias that executes `~/.setup/main.zsh` for convenience on first git pull
-- [ ] fix installing `ya` from `yazi` as is the package manager and is blocking:
-- [ ] .toml file to select installing packages on each category instead of main.py
-  - [ ] use [yq](https://github.com/mikefarah/yq) to parse the toml
-- [ ] feat: more architectures
-- [ ] feat: interactive installs

 # [@self] SSH Configuration Instructions

 > [!NOTE]